 Fundraisers occur and are encouraged.
 However, funds must be handled in an appropriate manner.
-Please see the appropriate administrator for more information.
+Please see the appropriate the Director of Operations for more information.

 All monies accepted must be given a receipt (use the receipt book maintained by the Director of Operations.

 All monies must be accounted for on a daily basis by the appropriate Administrative Assistant.